pocc/pre-commit-hooks/README.md

 [4]: oclint is not available on windows.

+[5]: Only supplies the `clang-format` hook requirement.
+Can be pinned to a specific release.

 If your package manager is not listed here, it will have similar names for these tools.
 You can build all of these from source.